electric-cloud/ecpluginbuilder/README.md

 * plugin-name: the name of the plugin.
 If not provided, will be taken from META-INF/plugin.xml.
 * plugin-version: the version of the plugin.
 If not provided, will be taken from META-INF/plugin.xml.
 * preserve-build: if set to false, the existing build directory will not be cleaned up.
+* pack-lib: if set to true, lib/ folder will be packed into the archive as is (and not into project.xml properties).

 ## Development
 ### Requirements